robbfountain/ledmatrix/README.md

 # LEDMatrix
-A sophisticated LED matrix display system that provides real-time information display capabilities for various data sources.
+An LED matrix display system that provides real-time information display capabilities for various data sources.
 The system is highly configurable and supports multiple display modes that can be enabled or disabled based on user preferences.

+Special Thanks to:
+- Hzeller @ https://github.com/hzeller/rpi-rgb-led-matrix for his groundwork on controlling an LED Matrix from the Raspberry Pi
+- Basmilius @ https://github.com/basmilius/weather-icons/ for his free and extensive weather icons
+- nvstly @ https://github.com/nvstly/icons for their Stock and Crypto Icons
+- ESPN for their sports API
+- Yahoo Finance for their Stock API
+- OpenWeatherMap for their Free Weather API

 ## Core Features
+Modular, rotating Displays that can be individually enabled or disabled per the user's needs with some configuration around display durations, teams, stocks, weather, timezones, and more.
+Displays include:

 ### Time and Weather
 - Real-time clock display
-- Weather information with custom icons
+- Current Weather, Daily Weather, and Hourly Weather Forecasts with icons from
 - Google Calendar event display

 ### Sports Information